 Hypothesize, Build, Test, Hypothesize, Build ….

 Now it’s time to work the strategy.
 Just like a scientist, use what you know to make guesses about the keyword phrases most likely to bring you success.
 Then, start building your website to focus on those terms.
-Make sure all your SEO efforts match up, including everything from sitemaps to backlinks and URL structures.
+Make sure all your SEO efforts match up, including everything from sitemaps to backlinks and URLThis type of uniform resource identifier (URI) is the name for essentially all addresses online, but specifically ones that use the HTTP or HTTPS protocol. structures.
 Be sure to decide ahead of time what counts as a successful campaign so you can measure as you go.